Certificate III in Screen and Media

 LEARN NEW SKILLS

-- The application of design principles to digital 2D and 3D work
+- Apply design principles to digital 2D and 3D work

-- Animation techniques, digital 3D modelling and construction
+- Perform animation techniques, digital 3D modelling and construction

 DEVELOP YOUR TALENT